 Anorexia nervosa can affect people of any age, gender, or sociocultural background – even famous people.
 Although it’s easy to imagine they have perfect lives, the stresses to appear “beautiful” can be just as intense, or even more so, than for “regular” people.
 This means even the most well-known people can experience anorexia nervosa and other eating disorders, just as everyday people do.

-More than 30 million people in the United States have an eating disorder, according to the National Association of Anorexia Nervosa and Associated Disorders (ANAD).
-These disorders are often misunderstood in that people think only rich Caucasian women suffer the disorders, however, men, minorities, and people of all genders are all at risk.
+According to Anad, more than 30 million people in the United States have an eating disorder, according to the National Association of Anorexia Nervosa and Associated Disorders (ANAD).
+These disorders are often misunderstood in that people think only rich Caucasian women suffer the disorders; however, men, minorities, and people of all genders are at risk.

-While many people, famous people included, try to hide or obfuscate the symptoms of their eating disorder, some who have achieved recovery use their platform and voice to raise awareness.
+Healthline shares that while many famous people, including Healthline.com, try to hide or obfuscate the symptoms of their eating disorder, some who have achieved recovery use their platform and voice to raise awareness.
 In a society where celebrity culture can so often inadvertently promote disordered eating behaviors, this kind of pro-recovery activism can be a lifeline.

 6 Celebrities Who Experienced Anorexia Nervosa